mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Catch the easy stuff with automated tools

-If you're relying on your reviewer to tell you that you put the curly braces on the wrong line or that your change broke the automated test suite, you're squandering their time.
+If you rely on your reviewer to tell you that you put the curly braces on the wrong line or that your change broke the automated test suite, you're criminally (TOOD: different word) wasting their time.

-This should happen at the team level.
-There should be a cultural understanding that the review doesn't begin until all automated checks pass in continuous integration.
-If your team is crazy and won't invest in continuous integration, you can still perform these checks yourself by adding scripts like git pre-commit hooks, linters, and formatters to your developer environment.
-These will ensure that your code doesn't go out for review until it matches your team's style and passes automated tests.
+Unlike most other advice in this article, this is something that should happen at the level of your team.
+There should be a cultural understanding that a review only starts *after* all automated checks pass in a continuous integration environment.

+If your team is woefully misguided and refuses to invest in continuous integration tools, you can still perform these checks yourself.
+Adding git pre-commit hooks, linters, and formatters to your developer environment.
+This ensures that your code doesn't go out for review until it matches your team's style and passes your automated checks.

 ## Answer questions with the code itself

+What's wrong with this picture?

+**Me, reviewer**: I'm having trouble understanding what the purpose of this function.
+**Author**: Oh, it's the caller can

+TODO: Make this a screenshot

-One of my biggest pet peeves in a code review is when I give someone a note saying that I can't understand a piece of code, and they react by just leaving the code as-is and explaining their choices in a code review note.
-The worst is when they walk over to my desk to give me an in-person explanation, ensuring that nobody else ever has access to the information.
+This happes frequently and drives me nuts.
+Even worse is when the author comes over to my desk to give me an in-person explanation, ensuring that nobody else ever has access to the information.

-This of course drives me crazy because I wasn't so much asking the question as pointing out that everyone who reads the code will probably wonder the same thing I did.
-It's great that I have an answer now, but what about the next 50 people who read this code?

 {{<notice type="info">}}
 Cartoon of dog being awakened by a late night phone call.